Mission, Vision and Core Values

 Behaving consistently in an ethical, safe, honest and lawful manner.

-Supporting one another to achieve a common goal through compassion, encouragement and collaboration.
+Supporting one another through compassion, encouragement and collaboration.

 Through a student's engagement in Student Involvement functional areas it is our hope that you will develop in the following areas: